 Businesses face a wide variety of threats, including break-ins, vandalism, fraud and theft (both internal and external).
-Deploying the right layers of business security is essential for preventing these incidents and keeping the premises safe.
+Deploying the proper layers of business security is essential for preventing these incidents and keeping the premises safe.
 However, for many businesses, it’s not always clear how to achieve this security.

 In this blog post, we uncover several simple security recommendations from local police, including the Peel Regional Police Service, that can help make your business safer and more secure.

-Business security camera1) Assess your business’s exterior.
+1) Assess your business’s exterior.

 • Areas where thieves could hide near your doors or windows.